reactome/search-indexer/README.md

 :warning: Execute script as root.
   * You may need to specify a Solr Password used during Solr Installation
   * Replace the default arguments if necessary...
-  * Escape special characters if they are present in the password e.g not4shar\&, use backslash.
+  * Escape special characters if they are present in the password e.g not4shar\&, use backslash (\).

 ```
 $> sudo ./setup-solr.sh -b -m <solr_pass>
 ```